DavidHartman-Personal/Data_Dictionary/README.md

 A Data Dictionary data class set of resources and code.

 - [ ] Add details for each script/module/class/config/etc. into this file
     - DataDictionary Classes
     - create_data_dictionary_from_excel script
     - Configuration files
     - DataDictionary exports (JSON, etc.)
 - [x] Create function that reads in an existing Data Dictionary JSON file.
 - [ ] Create sample data for PSM For Sales Order/Delivery

 ## Process for Loading Data Dictionary

 The below high level steps describe the process for identifying and loading Data Dictionary Data and the process for generating sample data

 1. Identify source of Sales Order Test Data data element definitions
+2. Create Script used to Extract Sales Order metadata
-2. Example sample data scenarios
+3. Example sample data scenarios
-3. Identify all Parent entities defined in the Sales Order definition
+4. Identify all Parent entities defined in the Sales Order definition
-4. Sample data generation order
+5. Sample data generation order
-5. Ensuring FK/PK relationships for child entities in sample data
+6. Ensuring FK/PK relationships for child entities in sample data
-6. Using created markdown/confluence page to extract seed data (e.g. Enterprise) from Confluence page, etc. if available.
+7. Using created markdown/confluence page to extract seed data (e.g. Enterprise) from Confluence page, etc. if available.
-7. Excel Entity/Attribute definitions should also identify the Process Flows that interact with for each Entity/Attribute
+8. Excel Entity/Attribute definitions should also identify the Process Flows that interact with for each Entity/Attribute

 ### Identify source of Sales Order Test Data data element definitions

 See table below for details related to metadata available related to Sales Orders.

 | Attribute Name                                                            | Column Name                     | Description                                                                           |
 |:--------------------------------------------------------------------------|:--------------------------------|:--------------------------------------------------------------------------------------|